axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-statistic-list/index.rst

 Full Statistics Page
 ********************

-One way to consume statistics is through your personal dashboard (see :ref:`dashboard`).
+One way to consume statistics is through your personal dashboard.
 If you need a deeper insight in what is going on, the **Full Statistics** page provides you with the perfect toolset.
 You can consume statistics and charts here at one glance and have the chance to set up your own statistics.
 You can reach the page by using the